 Who can go for IVF treatment in Singapore?

-In Singapore, you have to fulfil 2 main criteria before you are allowed to undergo IVF:
+In Singapore, you have to fulfill two main criteria before you are allowed to undergo IVF:

 - You have to be legally married

-- You have to be 45 years-old or less
+- You have to be 45 years old or younger

 However, permission may be obtained from the Ministry of Health on a case-by-case basis if you have good valid reasons.